 Why a think tank?

-We recognize that Think Tanks have been used by a wide spectrum of actors, many of whom are responsible for the very systems of oppression we are attempting to address.
+We recognize that think tanks have been used by a wide spectrum of actors, many of whom are responsible for the very systems of oppression we are attempting to address.
 We hope that this format offers a starting point to imagine equitable ways to convene.
-Once assembled, the cohort will have the choice to collectively rename themselves and adopt a different structure.
+The cohort will have the choice to collectively rename themselves and adopt a different structure.

 What does “non-sited” mean, and how does the group ‘meet’?

 Non-sited means that the cohort will not be physically sited in any single location, and we welcome the nuanced regional perspectives members bring forth.
 The group will meet virtually, and use video conferencing platforms and collaborative working spaces for digitally native means of creation and collaboration.
 Creative Time will work with members to ensure all meetings are fully accessible.

 Candidates were identified from an open call, direct referrals, and recruitment throughout the Fall of 2020.
 In reviewing the over 200 applications, we looked for individuals who have made a significant contribution to their field, lead with institutional critique, and are committed to stewarding change—ultimately selecting nine members.
 While there were no geographic restrictions to apply, we anticipated that the conversations within the Think Tank will be largely focused on the United States.
 For this reason, applicants were asked to demonstrate work experience in the U.S. context.

 Yes.
 The members are provided a $10,000 fee for their time over the ten month commitment, as well as a discretionary budget to support production, administrative and research needs over the cycle.

 What kind of activities will the Think Tank be conducting?

 While the exact structure of the Think Tank will be defined by its members, we expect the group will use the following questions to guide guest-facilitated and self-directed conversations:

 – What constitutes “the field” of cultural production and what are the dominant practices of governance, value creation, and assessment?